solidjs/solid/documentation/guides/rendering.md

 );
 ```

-To help maintain reactivity Solid has a couple prop helpers:
+To help maintain reactivity Solid has a couple of prop helpers:

 ```jsx
 // default props